koher/try-swift-2016/try-swift.md

 - Careless about error types
 - Implicit control flow

-^ _Marked propagation_ is a solution for these.
+^ (17:19, 0:09) _Marked propagation_ is a solution for these.
 I thought it was evolutional.

 ---

 ### Marked Automatic Propagation for Optionals

-^ Now we have a question. _Marked automatic propagation_ seems good.
+^ (17:28, 0:22) Now we have a question. _Marked automatic propagation_ seems good.
 Why don't we use it for _optionals_?

-^ In the rationale, the core team said _optionals_ should be used for _simple domain errors_.
-They defined _simple domain errors_ as the errors which should be handled immediately. `toInt` was an example they gave.
-They concluded that the combination of _optionals_ and _manual propagation_ was suitable for those errors.
+^ In the rationale, the core team said _optionals_ with _manual propagation_ should be used for _simple domain errors_. `toInt` was an example they gave.

 ```swift
 // [ Swift ]